srinivasycplf8/User-Device-Driver/README.md

 The Cloud device is a software simulation of a storage device.
 It has a basic protocol by which you communicate with it through a series of registers and data transfer region.

- LRU cache that caches blocks retrieved and written to the Cloud devices.It helps to speed up the processes.
+ LRU cache that caches blocks retrieved and written to the Cloud device.It helps to speed up the processes.

  It supports networking communication to a server program that implements the Cloud device.